unisonweb/unisonweb-org/src/data/blog/posts/2020-03-12-march-update/index.md

   bug ("Tree unbalanced after rebalancing!", tree')
 ```

-You can pass any value at all to `bug` and it will be nicely formatted by Unison, using the pretty-printing code developed by contributor Chris Gibbs.
+You can pass any value at all to `bug` or `todo` and it will be nicely formatted by Unison, using the pretty-printing code developed by contributor Chris Gibbs.
+A common idiom is just to give it a tuple with one element being the description and the other elements being a list of values that you want to be able to see if `bug` or `todo` call is ever hit in running code.

 ## What's next?